Lisitsin Gambit: History

 The opening became widely known in 1931 when it was played (probably for the first time in official matches) by Georgy Lisitsin against Nikolai Riumin in their fight at Moscow for the first round of the USSR Chess Championship.

 Theory

 The Lisitsin Gambit is registered in Encyclopedia of Chess Openings under the code A04.

-The gambit which alternatively can be transposed to the lines of Dutch Defence and is quite easy to learn these lines in relation to the lines of the Dutch Defence.
+The gambit can alternatively be transposed to the lines of Dutch Defence, and it is quite easy to learn the gambit lines in relation to the lines of the Dutch Defence.

-White can delay the gambit for one move, playing first 2.d3 wherein Black often continue with 2...d6, or any other move, depending on the variation of the Dutch which trying to apply.
-Then White can try here the gambit playing 3.e4.
-This variation is referred by some researchers as improved Lisitsin Gambit.
+White can also delay the gambit for one move, playing first 2.d3 wherein Black often continues with 2...d6 (or any other move, depending on the variation of the Dutch that Black is trying to apply).
+Then White can try the gambit by playing 3.e4.
+This delayed variation is referred by some researchers as the Improved Lisitsin Gambit.